abhilashgd/MicroServiceNotes/README.md

 					Hystrix has been already superseded by the new solution for telemetry called Atlas.

 					The successor of Spring Cloud Netflix Zuul is Spring Cloud Gateway.

+**Why Not Zuul?
+Why Spring Cloud Gateway.**

+			Zuul is a blocking API.
+A blocking gateway api makes use of as many threads as the number of incoming requests.
+So this approach is more resource intensive.
+If no threads are available to process incoming request then the request has to wait in queue.
+			Spring Cloud Gateway is a non blocking API.
+When using non blocking API, a thread is always available to process the incoming request.
+These request are then processed synchronously in the background and once completed the response is returned.
+So no incoming request never gets blocked when using Spring Cloud Gateway.

 #15 What is API gateway in microservices?